 AuthZ Lab — IDOR / BOLA

-AND owner_id = ?.Three things in this lab
+AND owner_id = ? on the query.
+The bug is its absence.Three things in this lab

 Simulator